wambua-iv/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world prints "Hello, world" followed by a new line
+0-hello_world prints "Hello, world" followed by a new line 1-confused_smiley prints (Ôo)